Usmansiyi/maskala/README.md

     Create a trigger tr_payment_after_insert that updates a customer’s “loyalty_points” field (add 1 point per $1 spent).
 25. Trigger (BEFORE DELETE)
     Log any deleted rentals into a rental_archive table before deletion.
+26. Event Scheduler
+Create an event that runs monthly to archive all rentals older than 3 years.
+27. Complex Query
+Using CTEs, calculate revenue growth month-over-month for each store.
+28. Dynamic SQL
+Write a procedure that accepts a category_name and dynamically returns the top 5 most rented films in that category.
+29. Optimization
+Create an index on rental (rental_date) and compare query performance before/after.
+30. Analytical Report
+Create a stored procedure sp_store_performance_report() that:
+Calculates revenue, number of rentals, active customers Outputs results ordered by best-performing store.